microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/New-MgBetaEntitlementManagementAccessPackageResourceRequest.md

     - `[ConnectedOrganizationId <String>]`: The identifier of the connected organization of the subject.
     - `[DisplayName <String>]`: The display name of the subject.
     - `[Email <String>]`: The email address of the subject.
-    - `[ObjectId <String>]`: The object identifier of the subject. null if the subject is not yet a user in the tenant.
+    - `[ObjectId <String>]`: The object identifier of the subject. null if the subject isn't yet a user in the tenant.
 Alternate key.
     - `[OnPremisesSecurityIdentifier <String>]`:
     - `[PrincipalName <String>]`: The principal name, if known, of the subject.
     - `[SubjectLifecycle <String>]`: accessPackageSubjectLifecycle